missionpinball/mpf-docs/docs/code/api_reference/devices/timers.md

 Parameters:

 * **timer_value** – How many seconds you want to pause the timer for.
-Note that this pause time is real-world seconds and does not take into consideration this timer’s tick interval.
+Note that this pause time is real-world seconds and does not take into consideration this timer's tick interval.
 * ****kwargs** – Not used in this method.
 Only exists since this method is often registered as an event handler which may contain additional keyword arguments.

 `raise_config_error(msg, error_no, *, context=None) → NoReturn`